-Tribal dance competition at Kaneri Math, Kolhapur was organized at on19th January 2015 and 20th January.2015.
+Tribal dance competition at Kaneri Math, Kolhapur was organized at on 19th January 2015 and 20th January 2015.
 Ten dancing troups from tribal areas of Maharashtra contested in the competition.
-The participants from dance troops were given T.A., D.A., accommodation and food.
-First 3 groups were awarded cash prizes.
+The participants from dance troops are given T.A., D.A., accommodation and food.
+First 3 groups from each project are given prizes.

 The second Tribal dance competition was organized at South Central Zone Cultural Center, Nagpur on 4th March 2015.
 Ten dancing troups from tribal areas of Maharashtra contested in the competition.
-The participants from dance troops were given T.A., D.A., accommodation and food.
-First 3 groups were awarded cash prizes.
+The participants from dance troops are given T.A., D.A., accommodation and food.
+First 3 groups from each project are given prizes.